 These propositions may be expressed in text, graphics, images, audiograms, videograms or by other similar means.
 Documentation databases are regarded as a special case of E31 Document.
-This class should not be confused with the term "document" in Information the Encyclopaedia Britannica (E32)

-Technology, which is compatible with E73 Information Object.
+This class should not be confused with the term "document" in Information Technology, which is compatible with E73 Information Object.

+- the Encyclopaedia Britannica (E32)

-the photo of the Allied Leaders at Yalta published by UPI, 1945 the Doomsday Book
+- The image content of the photo of the Allied Leaders at Yalta published by UPI, 1945 (E38)

+- the Doomsday Book